librato/api-docs/source/includes/_metrics.md

 measure_time | The epoch time at which an individual measurement occurred with a maximum resolution of seconds. value | The numeric value of an individual measurement.
 Multiple formats are supported (e.g. integer, floating point, etc) but the value must be numeric. source | Source is an optional property that can be used to subdivide a common gauge/counter amongst multiple members of a population.
 For example the number of requests/second serviced by an application could be broken up amongst a group of server instances in a scale-out tier by setting the hostname as the value of source.
-Source names can be up to 255 characters in length and must be composed of the following 'A-Za-z0-9.:-_'.
+Source names can be up to 255 characters in length and must be composed of the characters `A-Za-z0-9.:-_`.
 The word all is a reserved word and cannot be used as a user source.
 The source namespace is case insensitive.

 ### Measurement Restrictions